SwissDataScienceCenter/renku-ui/README.md

     $ npm run storybook-compile-and-test

+#### Deployment

+Storybook is deployed at the following location:

+- **URL**: `/storybook/`

+To access Storybook, visit the specified URL path in your web browser after your application is deployed.

 ### Telepresence

 Telepresence can be used to develop the UI in a realistic setting.
 The client folder includes a `run-telepresence.sh` script that is tailored for the SDSC development cluster.